Working with Let's Encrypt using Roxy-WI

 In the SSL certificates section, you can also view the uploaded certificates and also upload your own SSL certificate.

-Before obtaining a Let's Encrypt certificate, please follow the checklist below:
+Before obtaining a standalone certificate, please follow the checklist below:

 - Ensure that the correct A/AAAA DNS record is associated with your domain name (the DNS record should point to the correct public IP address of your server).